FelipeJColon/Reproducible_Research/Project_instructions.md

 Fork/clone the GitHub repository created for this assignment.
 Push your completed files into your forked repository on GitHub.
-The assignment submission will consist of the URL to your GitHub repository to the following email (f.colon@uea.ac.uk).
+The assignment submission will consist of the URL to your GitHub repository and your RPubs page to, at least, three other attendants via email.

 ## Loading and preprocessing the data
 Show any code that is needed to